aliyun/aliyun-cli/docs/en/usage.md

 When a supported agent environment is detected, in-process OpenAPI commands automatically enable agent-oriented interaction and execution optimizations.
 These optimizations currently include stricter metadata-based validation and more structured error output, but the exact behavior may change and is not a stable compatibility contract.

+`ALIBABA_CLOUD_CLI_AGENT_INTEGRATION` controls automatic Agent integration: unset enables the defaults, `disabled` disables all integrations, `all` enables all, and a comma-separated list such as `ai-mode` enables only named integrations.
+This does not enable safety policy.
+Detected Agent identities also add a fixed `Agent/<name>` User-Agent segment independently of the AI-mode integration switch.

 Requests made through this automatically enabled mode append the following generic User-Agent marker:

 ```text